Quantum Information Dynamics of QED$_2$ in Expanding de Sitter Universe: Entropy production and operational irreversibility front

 A key advantage of the relative-entropy formulation is that it can be restricted to local data.
 Two distant observers, Alice and Bob, each controlling an end block of size $\ell$, need not reconstruct the full many-body density matrix.
 They may instead use the classical measurement witness $\Sigmeas$ or the reduced-state witness $\Sigtomo$ defined in \eqref{eq:locc_witnesses}.
 Because both are lower bounds on the full relative entropy, they inherit a direct operational meaning.
 The ordering is structural, not merely numerical: $\Sigtomo$ stops after the partial trace onto the accessible blocks, whereas $\Sigmeas$ applies an additional local measurement channel, so tomography can fail to outperform direct measurement only when the chosen measurement basis already captures all of the reduced-state distinguishability.

-The comparison is shown in \Cref{fig:dpt_summary}(d),(f).
+The comparison is shown in \Cref{fig:dpt_summary}(d) and (f).
 The measurement-based LOCC protocol follows the overall front trajectory but exhibits a noticeable displacement from the full result.
 The tomography-based protocol is significantly more faithful for the same block size, showing that the front is already encoded in the reduced state on the accessible subsystems.
-Both methods improve systematically with increasing block size, but tomography improves much faster.
+Increasing $\ell$ reduces the tomography-based error markedly, whereas the direct measurement witness is comparatively insensitive to $\ell$ for the present basis choice and remains displaced from the full front.
+Thus additional local access is most useful when the reduced-state information is retained rather than immediately projected onto the charge basis.
 This establishes that the irreversibility front is not merely a global diagnostic available only to an all-knowing observer.
 It is a feature that can be inferred by distant parties with limited but increasing local access.